yanntm/LTSmin-BinaryBuilds/README.md

 ### Acknowledgements

-This packaging/CI code is made freely available with a do as you like APL.
+This packaging/CI code is made freely available with no restrictions.

 Packaging by Yann Thierry-Mieg, working at LIP6, Sorbonne Université.

+(c) 2015-2022 Yann Thierry-Mieg